Facebook and Social Media

 There is a lot of information on the Internet on how to use different networking platforms, but this guide will give you a brief overview of all your options.

 Remember that there’s no need to make an account under every one of these options.
 Start with a very polished account (Facebook is the most popular with our affiliate groups), and work up from there.
 The most important piece of advice for any social media is to update it frequently and with pertinent information.
-Good luck!
+If someone stumbles upon a web presence that you know longer use, they might think the group is inactive.

 You will go insane if you have an account for every platform listed here.
 This is a general overview, and you should stick with the formats that work best for your group.